 Australians have powered through their home renovation plans in spite of the pandemic.
 In fact, the housebound life encouraged many homeowners to brainstorm ideas and start DIY projects.

-Online renovation community Houzz’s recent survey of 2200 Australians found 62% soldiered on with renovations after the pandemic was declared in mid-March.
+Online renovation platform Houzz’s recent survey of 2200 Australians found 62% soldiered on with renovations after the pandemic was declared in mid-March.

 You might also like: How to fund a renovation